 It’s Sunday morning and the house is quiet, apart from the occasional rustling of cats.
 I need to make myself a coffee and have a few quiet moments before the busy day begins.

-While I celebrate with my children I’m also aware that this will be my eleventh Father’s Day without my own dad.
-Dad passed away in August 2002, just a few days before his 83rd birthday and around a month before Father’s Day of that year..
+While I’ll spend time celebrating with my children I’m also aware that this will be my twelfth Father’s Day without my own dad.
+Dad passed away in August 2002, just a few days before his 83rd birthday and around a month before Father’s Day of that year.